-Taebi is the coordinating editor of a volume on The Ethics of Nuclear Energy (Cambridge University Press, 2015) and co-editor of six special issues with Journal of Risk Research (2015 and 2019), Sustainability (2019), Science and Engineering Ethics (2019), International Journal of Environmental Research and Public Health (2019) and Risk, Hazard, Crisis and Public Policy (2019).
-Taebi is currently writing a monograph on Ethics and Engineering (under contract with Cambridge University Press).
-He is a member of The Young Academy of the Netherlands Royal Academy of Arts and Sciences (in Dutch: KNAW/DJA) and a member of the OECD Expert Group on ‘Transdisciplinary Research’.
+Taebi is the coordinating editor of a volume on The Ethics of Nuclear Energy (Cambridge University Press, 2015) and co-editor of several special issues with Journal of Risk Research (2015 and 2019), Sustainability (2019), Science and Engineering Ethics (2019), International Journal of Environmental Research and Public Health (2019) and Risk, Hazard, Crisis and Public Policy (2019).
+He is currently writing a monograph on Ethics and Engineering (under contract with Cambridge University Press).
+Taebi is a member of The Young Academy, a branch of the Netherlands Academy of Arts and Sciences (in Dutch: DJA-KNAW) and a member of the OECD Expert Group on ‘Transdisciplinary Research for Addressing Global Challenges’.